 - If you didn’t get a strong impression, conduct some informational interviews to learn more.

 Keep in mind entry-level positions tend to have less desirable components but serve as a stepping stone for the future.
-You need to think beyond just the first job and look towards the more senior positions.
+You need to think beyond just the first job and look toward the more senior positions.

 STEP 4: TAKE ACTION AND TRY OPTIONS